 * * * * * * *

 Grab your camera and pack your longjohns!
-Most experts predict 2015-2016 to be another high point in the solar cycle, with fantastic aurora borealis predicted for the coming winter/spring.
+Most experts hope 2016-2017 to be another high point in the solar cycle, with fantastic aurora borealis predicted for the coming winter/spring.
 So far, this fall has already provided photographers with some spectacular opportunities, and the coming spring promises to be just as grand.
 The cycle will likely begin to decline sometime in the next few years, so for this trip, sooner is better than later.

 This could be the perfect year for you to get out and photograph the aurora borealis.
 Check out this gallery of images from 2013 trip participant, David Campbell, from Australia.
 Dave worked hard and came away with some great images.
 We had a blast shooting together!